Unshakable Dreams

 "I am pretty certain!"

-At the foot of the letter Mei Ling had scrawled: "Thanks for warning me off; I think this fixes him; hope you don't mind looking after the fellow when he comes over; and as regards your leave, don't worry; we'll arrange something."
+At the foot of the letter Mei Ling had scrawled.
+"Thanks for warning me off, I think this fixes him, hope you don't mind looking after the fellow when he comes over, and as regards to your leave, don'tworry, we'll arrange something."

 I had to smile to myself but, at the same time, had an awkward feeling.
 This was the third occasion on which my path had crossed Alisdair's.
 On each I had done him some harm, even if it was only to his ego.
 I, in turn, had derived a benefit.
 I concluded that the score ought to be put right.